BigWorldSetup/BigWorldSetup-Fixpack/README.md

 The support page for this package is [here](http://www.shsforums.net/topic/56752-the-official-bwp-fixpack-thread/).
 Jump to the end of the thread for the latest - the first post is very old.

 You are free to fork this repo and play with it :) But improvements and more patches are always welcome!
+Click [here](https://github.com/BiGWorldProject/BiG-World-Fixpack/archive/master.zip) for the latest version.

 # Usage